naemon/naemon.github.io/documentation/usersguide/timeperiods.md

 Only regularly scheduled active checks are restricted.

-Unless you have a good reason not to do so, I would recommend that you monitor all your hosts and services using timeperiods that cover a 24x7 time range.
+Unless you have a good reason not to do so, it is recommended that you monitor all your hosts and services using timeperiods that cover a 24x7 time range.

 If you don't do this, you can run into some problems during "blackout" times (times that are not valid in the timeperiod definition):